zxdb/ZX-Ed/README.md

 Whenever any change is made to the database using **ZX-Ed**, its corresponding SQL statement is generated and logged into file `/tmp/ZX-Ed.sql`.
 This approach provides the following advantages:

-* The generated SQL works as "auditing" for all ZXDB changes, so the history behind every single change in the database can be preserved and revised independently.
+* The generated SQL works as "auditing" for all [ZXDB](https://github.com/zxdb/ZXDB) changes, so the history behind every single change in the database can be preserved and revised independently.
-* It's not necessary to edit the official ZXDB instance directly.
-A separate ZXDB clone can be edited instead, generating the SQL file that can be revalidated later, before applying these changes to official ZXDB.
+* It's not necessary to edit the official [ZXDB](https://github.com/zxdb/ZXDB) instance directly.
+A separate [ZXDB](https://github.com/zxdb/ZXDB) clone can be edited instead, generating the SQL file that can be revalidated later, before applying these changes to official [ZXDB](https://github.com/zxdb/ZXDB).

 ## How to run ZX-Ed

 #### Requirements

-* Install Java 6 or later (preferably Java JDK 8).
+* Install Java 6 or later, preferably [Java JDK 8](https://www.oracle.com/technetwork/java/javase/downloads/).
 Don't forget to set `JAVA_HOME`.
 * Install [Apache Tomcat](https://tomcat.apache.org/).
 * Install [MariaDB](https://downloads.mariadb.org/) (or MySQL), setting UTF8 as default server's charset.

 #### Database creation

 * Download `ZXDB_mysql.sql` from [ZXDB](https://github.com/zxdb/ZXDB), then execute it using a database client (such as HeidiSQL) as UTF8.
-It will create database ZXDB and populate it.
+It will create database [ZXDB](https://github.com/zxdb/ZXDB) and populate it.
 * Execute `scripts/zxed_prepare.sql` using the same database client as UTF8.
-It will prepare ZXDB for editing, mainly adding version control to protect against concurrent changes from multiple users (later the original ZXDB structure can be restored by executing `scripts/zxed_reindex.sql`).
+It will prepare [ZXDB](https://github.com/zxdb/ZXDB) for editing, mainly adding version control to protect against concurrent changes from multiple users (later the original [ZXDB](https://github.com/zxdb/ZXDB) structure can be restored by executing `scripts/zxed_reindex.sql`).

 #### Tomcat preparation